Last Updated on May 11, 2022

 - Disneyland Paris was actually called something different when it first opened.
 In 1992 the park was called Euro Disney, but this would soon change.
 In 1994, the resort changed its name to Disneyland Paris.

-- To guide the parade floats, there is a small cabin for the driver.
-The driver then uses cameras and monitors to see the road, creating the illusion that it is all done by magic.
+- To guide the parade floats, there is a small cabin, utilizing cameras and monitors, and the driver creates the magical illusion of self-driving.

-- Some floats scents as they roll by
+- Some floats scent as they roll by

 - Lighting on the 13 floats at night uses more than 700,000 bulbs

 - Floats are all battery-powered and must be charged each night.